What does the science say about the grass vs. turf debate in sports?

 SHOE CLEATS AND SURFACES

-“It’s an epidemic,” Donnelly said.
+“It’s an epidemic,” said Donnelly, an orthopedic surgeon at Stanford Health Care.
 “When these ladies tear their ACLs, we fix them, we send them back and then they’re actually more likely to tear their opposite ACL.”

 He dug into the research.
 One study from 2016 used a hydraulic testing machine to simulate shoes with different style cleats pivoting on various playing surfaces.
 Shoes with blade-shaped cleats on artificial turf were a dangerous combination.
 The traction from the blade-shaped cleats increased the twisting force on the knee.